Hazen, Beaver County, Pennsylvania

 Hazen is an unincorporated community and census-designated place in North Sewickley Township, Beaver County, Pennsylvania, United States.
 It sits on the southwestern side of Connoquenessing Creek, where Brush Creek flows into it.
 It is 4 mi southeast of Ellwood City and 8 mi northeast of Beaver Falls.
 Via Connoquenessing Creek, Hazen is part of the Beaver River watershed flowing to the Ohio River.
+The population of Hazen was 163 as of the 2020 census.